Dental Bone Grafting

 Procedure

-Step 2 – Access: Gum tissue opened to expose bone defect.
+Gum tissue carefully opened to expose the bone defect area.

-Step 3 – Grafting: Bone graft material placed and shaped to fill defect.
+Bone graft material (autograft, allograft, xenograft, or synthetic) placed and shaped to fill the defect.

-Step 4 – Membrane: Protective membrane placed over graft (if needed).
+Protective collagen membrane placed over graft to promote healing (if needed).

 Recovery & Downtime